Are you looking for ways to create and sell courses online?

 - Write a persuasive sales landing page copy.
 Many sales pages are badly written—they ramble on and are unconvincing.
 High converting sales pages don’t sell products, they sell a better or easier life.
 They make people happier.
 They take away their struggles and solve their problems.
 They sell people a better version of themselves.

 - Make a course preview video.
-Create preview of your course to draw your ideal buyers in, let them see how amazing your course is and persuade them to enroll.
+Create a preview of your course to draw your ideal buyers in, let them see how amazing your course is, and persuade them to enroll.

 - Tempt your ideal buyers with more.